The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 Evening Stop: Pitlochry

-Before heading back to Edinburgh, you’ll stop in Pitlochry, a charming Victorian-era town that looks like it belongs on a postcard.
+Before heading back to Edinburgh, you’ll stop in Pitlochry.
+It’s a charming Victorian-era town that looks like it belongs on a postcard.

-It’s the perfect time to hit up a chippy for some fish & chips, stretch your legs, or browse through small local shops.
-If you have time, pop into one of the cozy pubs or cafés for a quick drink, I recommend trying a local whisky or gin to end your day the Scottish way.
+This is the perfect time to hit up a chippy for some fish & chips, stretch your legs, or browse through small local shops.
+If you have time, pop into one of the cozy pubs or cafés for a quick drink.
+I recommend trying a local whisky or gin to end your day the Scottish way.

-Pitlochry is peaceful, welcoming, and the perfect last stop before returning to the city.
+Pitlochry is peaceful, welcoming, and a great last stop before returning to the city.

 Returning to Edinburgh

 You’ll get back to Edinburgh around 8:00–9:00 p.m., depending on the traffic.
-The ride home feels calm and relaxed, everyone’s a little tired, scrolling through their photos and watching the sun set behind the hills.
+The ride home feels calm and relaxed.
+By this point everyone’s a little tired, scrolling through their photos and watching the sun set behind the hills.

-It’s one of those days that feels jam packed in the best way possible.
+It’s a day that feels jam packed in the best way possible, proof that a Scottish Highlands tour from Edinburgh can deliver an incredible experience even in a single day.
 You’ve seen mountains, lochs, castles, and small towns, all without lifting a finger to plan it.

-By the time you’re back in the city, you’ll understand why so many travelers call this one of the best day trips in all of Europe.
+By the time you’re back in Edinburgh, you’ll understand why so many travelers call this one of the best day trips in Europe.

 Here are a few helpful things to know before you go: